 The Company has a loan with Mark Smith, President, Chief Executive Officer ("CEO") and Executive Chairman of NioCorp (the "Original Smith Loan"), that bears an interest rate of 10%, is secured by the Company's assets pursuant to a concurrently executed general security agreement (the "General Security Agreement"), and is subject to both a 2.5% establishment fee and 2.5% prepayment fee.
-The principal amount outstanding under the Original Smith Loan is \$1,000, and is due on June 17, 2018.
+The principal amount outstanding under the Original Smith Loan is \$1,000.

-The Company has a non-revolving credit facility agreement (the "Credit Facility") in the amount of \$2,000 with Mr. Smith.
+The Company also has a non-revolving credit facility agreement (the "Credit Facility") in the amount of \$2,000 with Mr. Smith.
 The Credit Facility bears an interest rate of 10% and drawdowns from the Credit Facility are subject to a 2.5% establishment fee.
 Amounts outstanding under the Credit Facility are secured by all of the Company's assets pursuant to the General Security Agreement.
-The Credit Facility contains financial and non-financial covenants customary for a facility of its size and nature and is due on June 16, 2018.
-During the quarter ended December 31, 2017, Mr. Smith advanced an additional \$180 to the Company under the Credit Facility.
-As of December 31, 2017, the principal amount outstanding under the Credit Facility is \$355 and accounts payable and accrued liabilities included interest payable and loan establishment fees payable to Mr. Smith of \$176.
+The Credit Facility contains financial and non-financial covenants customary for a facility of its size and nature.
+During the nine months ended March 31, 2018, Mr. Smith advanced an additional \$305 to the Company under the Credit Facility.

+As of March 31, 2018, the principal amount outstanding under the Credit Facility was \$480 and accounts payable and accrued liabilities included interest payable and loan establishment fees payable to Mr. Smith of \$107.